Thanks for being patient while we implement your feedback to improve the developer experience.

 Creating an order from a cart

 To successfully complete this section, you must first create a cart with a redirect URL.
-For instructions on how to create a cart, see the Carts section of this tutorial.
+For instructions on how to create a cart, see the Carts article in this guide.

 Adding a billing address

 You can change a cart to a checkout by adding a billing address.
-To add a checkout billing address, send a POST request to the Add Checkout Billing Address endpoint.
-Your checkoutId will correspond with the cart id returned in response to Create a Cart.
+To add a checkout billing address, send a request to the Add Checkout Billing Address endpoint.
+Your checkoutId will correspond with the cart ID returned by the Create a Cart endpoint.
+For an example request, see the End-to-End Guide: Headless Checkout Flow with REST Management APIs.

 Adding a consignment